 Wall of Fame

 After a delicious lunch, we started walking to another plaza.
 On our way, we saw a “wall of fame” with pictures of important people in the history of Santa Fe.

 Plazoleta de la Chinca

 At Plazoleta de la Chinca, there is a statue of Jorge Robledo, the founder of the town.

 There is also another church, Iglesia de Nuestra Señora de Chiquinquirá, built in 1858.

 Worth a visit if they let you in is the Hotel Mariscal Robledo.
-This five star hotel is where celebrities and special guests of Santa Fe de Antioquia’s annual film festival stay.
-The hotel is filled with antiques for sale and old film memorabilia.
+This is where celebrities and special guests of Santa Fe de Antioquia’s annual film festival stay.
+The quirky hotel is filled with antiques for sale and old film memorabilia.

 You will also get the most memorable view of Santa Fe from one of the windows on the second floor of the hotel.

 The tour finished after visiting the hotel and we were returned to Medellín.
 Andrés was an excellent guide who answered all of our questions thoroughly.
 He also did a great job to make sure everyone was comfortable and enjoying themselves.
 I highly recommend Andrés and LandVenture Travel for a private tour when visiting Medellín.

 On a separate visit to Santa Fe, I popped into the Museo Juan del Corral.
 It features several artifacts from historic Santa Fe including tools, household items, and ecclesiastical art.
 Admission is free.